Try Facial Exercises

-Do these exercises once a day and you should start noticing a difference within a few weeks.
+If you have wrinkles, try Facial Exercises for wrinkles before trying anything more drastic!
+Do these facial exercises just once a day and start noticing a difference within a few weeks.

 tap Print to the right of each exercise to print that exercise…

 1. Make a fist with both hands.
 Place the middle and index finger knuckles in the center of your forehead.
 Apply firm pressure.

 2. Slowly slide your knuckles out to each side.
 Slide your knuckles all the way to your temples.
 Count to five while you slide to make sure you move slowly.

 Purpose: Exercise for the lines around your lips